 The same is true of the robotics industry today.
 When we consider the increased productivity, reliability and benefits of robotics, we would likely all agree that "we'll need more roboticists in the future", but in reality the impact will be much more profound and far reaching.

-That same reality is true for many other industries.
-For example, if big-box stores (such as Lowes and Walmart) have customer service robots, warehouse robots and maintenance robots, it changes the workflow and potential of each store.
-Now, imagine that you're a regional director hiring a new manager for one of your stores; do you hire the applicant that understands robotics, or the one that doesn't?
+Stores such as Lowes and Walmart are spending millions of dollars developing customer service robots, warehouse robots and maintenance robots.
+These technologies change the workflow and potential of each store.
+Now, imagine that you're a regional director hiring a new manager for one of your stores; do you hire the applicant that understands robotics, or one that doesn't?
 If you want to rise to the top of the retail profession, you'll likely need robotics knowledge.

-There is a hotel in Japan that is run by 10 staff, and the rest of the hotel is serviced by robots.
+There is a hotel in Japan that is run by only 10 staff, with all other functions being performed by robots.

-Even within industries that seem completely unrelated, such as fashion design, robotics and 3D printing are two of the most important skills that employers are looking for.
+3D printing and robotics are two of the most important skills that employers are looking for now

-Once we consider the significant impact that robotics will have on our workforce and society, it's then important to consider how we prepare our students for this transformation.
+Once we consider the significant impact that robotics and AI will have on our workforce and society, it's then important to consider how we prepare our students for this transformation.

-We've demonstrated robotics to more than 18,000 students, and spoken with more than 15,000 educators about robotics, so we have a pretty good handle on the full breadth of robotics education, and here's what I see:
+We've demonstrated robotics to more than 18,000 students, and spoken with more than 20,000 educators about robotics, so we have a pretty good handle on the full breadth of robotics education, and here's what we see:

 The majority of high schools don't offer any robotics programs, and the ones that do offer robotics are typically offering robotics as a club.
-Enrollment is historically less than 2% of the overall student population, with 95% of those students being boys.
+Enrollment is historically less than 3% of the overall student population, with 90 - 95% of those students being boys.
 This takes into account all existing robotics platforms that are used in high schools.
-Within Middle Schools and Junior High Schools, enrollment will typically be higher, but it's still rarely above 15%.
+Within Middle Schools and Junior High Schools, enrollment will typically be higher, but it's still rarely above 15%, again significantly skewed towards boys.

 Simply put, we're on the brink of a skills gap of unprecedented proportions.
 And within a global economy, if our students lack the necessary skills to claim the new or evolved jobs, then those jobs will be fulfilled by people in other countries/states/cities.

-But it doesn't need to be a crisis.
-It simply requires us to address the situation head on, and to change how we are educating our students.
+With all of this said, its important to understand that this doesn't need to become a crisis.
+It simply requires us to address the situation head on, and to change how we are educating our youth.

 Cities: Los Angeles, San Fransisco, San Diego, Denver, Miami, Orlando, Dallas, San Antonio, Houston, New York, Salt Lake City, Washington DC, Calgary, Vancouver, Edmonton, Toronto, Oakville, Burlington, Milton, Reston, Arlington, Alexandria, Minneapolis States/Provinces: California, Minnesota, Utah, Virginia, Texas, Ontario, Alberta, British Columbia, Saskatchewan